alikeayush/Contact-Us/README.md

 ## How to Use

-1. Open the `index.html` file in your web browser.
+1. Open the `index.html` file in your web browser and then follow next step.
 2. Enter the text or link for which you want to generate a QR code in the input field.
 3. Click the "Generate QR Code" button.
 4. You can download the QR code image by right-clicking on it and selecting "Save image as".